Welcome to Nepal

 Dawa and Llakpa

-It has been a very hot, sweaty day... and a long haul into Lukla.
-Walking down the main 'street' of Lukla, it is amazing how much you overlook on the way out.
+It has been a very hot, sweaty day and a long haul into Lukla.
+Walking down the main 'street' of Lukla, it is amazing how much you miss on the way out.
 There were far more shops/outlets than I remember.
-Tunnel vision towards the mountains... that is what I must have had when I walked in.
+Tunnel vision towards the mountains I suppose.

-We come to the Eco Paradise Hotel.
+Finally, we arrive at the Eco Paradise Hotel.
 What a lovely hostelry for the very last night in the Khumbu.
-The lady owner not only looks after the day-to-day running of the hotel, she is also an air traffic controller and a well respected member of the community.
+The lady owner not only looks after the day-to-day running of the hotel, she is also an air traffic controller at Lukla and a well respected member of the community.

 Eco Paradise Hotel

-We have a enjoyable evening - a couple of beers, nice food and terrific company.
-I empty my hip flask into the Sirdar's and porter's glasses as a toast to their unswerving assistance throughout the trek.
-Excellent service.
+We have a enjoyable evening.
+A couple of beers with good food and terrific company.
+I share the contents of my hip flask with our sirdar and porters and toast their unswerving dedication to our group throughout the trek.
+Excellent service indeed.

-I am in a triple-bed room... with Mike and Sim, both lovely blokes... and no snoring... sheer bliss.
+I am billeted in a triple-bed room, with Mike and Sim, both lovely blokes.
+No snoring - sheer bliss.

 Sunday 29 April 2007